uapi-group/docs/minutes/2022-10-05__Image-based-linux-summit.md

    - shim only supports grub (signature) as bootloader for secure boot currently
       - Issue could be mitigated if grub could boot UKIs
 #### Handling user configuration changes
+- systemd had /usr/share/factory/ and specifiers in tmpfiles.d to populate /etc from there
+- Other projects (ostree, libeconf) populate from /usr/etc/
 - 3-way merge of configurations in `/etc`?
    1. Previous version default config
    2. Previous version w/ user changes